Learn how to Use an Ear Thermometer. Mercury thermometers are the old, reliable standbys for determining whether you or your child has a fever.

 Step 8 – Know When to Consult a Doctor

-A fever is your body’s way of fighting off a viral or bacterial infection by raising the temperatures to kill the foreign pathogens.
+A fever is your body’s way of fighting off a viral or bacterial infection by raising the temperature to kill the foreign pathogens.
 A fever is technically anything 100.4 °F (38 °C) or higher.

 At these temperatures, the patient may convulse or hallucinate and become severely irritated and confused.
 Acetaminophen (Tylenol) is the typical treatment for reducing fever.
 Ibuprofen cannot be given to children under 6 months for the same reason.